TheaZh/group27-proj3/README.md

 2. Map the original NYC Open Data data set into our INTEGRATED-DATASET file

-	* After downloading the data csv file, we use postgreSQL to store all data in a SQL table (i.e. talbe 'table311').
+	* After downloading the data csv file, we use <b>postgreSQL</b> to store all data in a SQL table (i.e. talbe 'table311').
 The table contains all attributes of the dataset.

 	  ```sql
 		create table table311 (